telerik/ajax-docs/controls/pdfviewer/client-side-programming/events.md

 >caption Listing 1: The client-side events exposed by RadPdfViewer

+* **OnInitialize**—Fired just before the RadPdfViewer client-side object is initialized.

+* **OnLoad**—Fired when RadPdfViewer is initialized.

 * [OnRender](https://docs.telerik.com/kendo-ui/api/javascript/ui/pdfviewer/events/render)—Fired when a page is rendered.

-* [OnOpen](https://docs.telerik.com/kendo-ui/api/javascript/ui/pdfviewer/events/open)—Fired when a PDF is opened in the viewer..
+* [OnOpen](https://docs.telerik.com/kendo-ui/api/javascript/ui/pdfviewer/events/open)—Fired when a PDF is opened in the viewer.

 * [OnError](https://docs.telerik.com/kendo-ui/api/javascript/ui/pdfviewer/events/error)—Fired when an error is encountered.
 By default, a dialog is shown with error message (unless the event is prevented).

-* **OnInitialize**—Fired just before the RadPdfViewer client-side object is initialized.

-* **OnLoad**—Fired when RadPdfViewer is initialized.

 ## Examples